-Submissions for the 2022 Coretta Scott King - Virginia Hamilton Award for Lifetime Achievement (Author or Illustrator) are now open.
-Complete this form.
+Submissions for the 2022 Coretta Scott King - Virginia Hamilton Award for Lifetime Achievement (Author/Illustrator) are now closed.
+Nominations for 2023 Practitioner award will open in Fall 2022.

-Nominations for the 2022 submission will be open through December 3, 2021.
-The recipient will be announced during ALA's LibLearnX Conference in January 2022 during the Youth Media Award.
+The recipient of the Author/Illustrator Award will be announced during ALA's LibLearnX Conference in January 2022 during the Youth Media Award.